-Now that you are equipped with the best PPC spy tools, it’s time to shine.
+Now that you are equipped with the best PPC spy competitor tools, it’s time to shine.

-We hope this guide helps you learn more about Google Ads secrets and use the best tools to your advantage.
+We hope this guide helps you learn more about Google Adwords campaign secrets and use the best tools to your advantage.
 Of course, protecting your website is just as important as spying on others.
 So, make sure you take the time to protect your data first.

 We understand PPC campaigns can be confusing and time-consuming.
 At sitecentre®, we want to help small businesses succeed.
 If you need any assistance with Google Ads or want to know more about creating a high-converting landing page, reach out to us.